On perfect subdivision tilings: Introduction

 Another crucial factor is the divisibility issue.
 Assume that all bipartite subdivisions of $H$ have bipartitions with both parts having the same parity.
-If $G$ is a complete bipartite graph $K_{a, b}$ with $a$, $b$ having different parities, then we cannot find perfect $H$-subdivision tilings in $G$, as it poses some divisibility barriers on the problem.
-Hence, we need to introduce the following definitions concerning the difference between two parts in bipartitions of subdivisions of $H$ and their highest common factor.
+If $G$ is a complete bipartite graph $K_{a, b}$ with $a$ and $b$ having different parity, then we cannot find perfect $H$-subdivision tilings in $G$, as it poses some divisibility barriers to the problem.
+Hence, we need to introduce the following definitions concerning the difference between the two parts in bipartitions of subdivisions of $H$ and their highest common factor.

 \begin{definition} Let $H$ be a graph.
-We define $\calC(H)\defeq \{(|X| + e(H[Y])) - (|Y| + e(H[X])) : X\subseteq V(H), Y = V(H)\setminus X\}.$ We denote by $hcf_{\xi}(H)$ the highest common factor of all integers in $\calC(H).$ (If $\calC(H) = \{0\}$, we define $hcf_{\xi}(H) = \infty.$) \end{definition}
+We define $\calC(H) \defeq \{(|X| + e(H[Y])) - (|Y| + e(H[X])) : X \subseteq V(H), Y = V(H) \setminus X\}$.
+We denote by $\hcf_{\xi}(H)$ the highest common factor of all integers in $\calC(H)$.
+(If $\calC(H) = \{0\}$, we define $\hcf_{\xi}(H) = \infty.$) \end{definition}

 By considering the space barrier and the divisibility barrier, we introduce the following parameter measuring both obstacles for the problem.
-We will show that this is the determining factor for $\delta_{sub}(n, H).$
+We will show that this is the determining factor for $\delta_{\mathrm{sub}}(n, H)$.

 \begin{definition} Let $H$ be a graph.
 We define

 \end{definition}